sarnold/chromebooks/README.md

 Connected wifi_abc_managed_psk
 connmanctl> quit
 ```
+(note you can use tab-complete on the long service name)

 If the connection fails, try rebooting and/or moving closer to the AP.
 Once
 you have a connection, use the ``iwconfig`` command to check signal level and
 link quality.